Darkemon/node-syslog/README.md

 # Node-Syslog

-v1.2.0
+v2.0.0

 This is a node module (add-on) to work with syslog (system log) daemon on unix systems.
-This module has been tested with:

-* node.js v0.8.16
-* version v0.9.3
-* metalog
-* syslog-ng 3.1.1

 Read the [setMask wiki page](https://github.com/schamane/node-syslog/wiki/setMask) for using the `setMask` functionality.

-The current version is compatible to node 0.8.x and higher.
-For older node.js versions, please use node-syslog v1.0.3
+The current version is compatible to node 4.0.x and higher.

 Node-syslog does not officially support Darwin OS and MS Windows but should work fine.

-## Authors

-*   Nazar Kulyk
-*   Jeremy Childs
-*   Sam Roberts
-*   Ben Noordhuis

 ## Installation

-### npm

-      npm install node-syslog

 ### manual